 - Learn new things at the California Museum in the city center

-If you’re interested in arts, culture, and having some fun after the sun goes down in one of the LGBTQ+ bars, Midtown Sacramento, won’t disappoint you!
+If you’re interested in arts, culture, and having some fun after the sun goes down in one of the LGBTQ+ bars, especially on K Street (map) Midtown Sacramento, won’t disappoint you!

-Make sure you prepare your purse because I’m sure you’ll want to visit every local boutique shop, vintage store, and small cafe here.
+Make sure you prepare your purse because I’m sure you’ll want to visit every local boutique shop and vintage store.
 Midtown Sacramento is known for having some of the most amazing shopping spots in the city!

 Other options in Midtown Sacramento